seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 ## Strive to Explain Intent

 Code is an unambiguous, precise specification of behavior, so treat it like one.
 Computers don't need to have code explained to them, but people do.
 Write your code so it's clear what you intend to have happen, so that when it inevitably doesn't, someone can understand what you were trying to do.
+You might not be there to explain what you meant.

 This a umbrella term, broader than the oft-cited "don't be clever".
 Removing or avoiding cleverness is often a consequence of striving to explain intent.